makikovaughan/C_Sharp_Study/README.md

 IDirectable.cs, Rover.cs, Satellite.cs, Probe.cs, MoonRover.cs, &
 MarsRover.cs): This program uses references, inheritance, interfaces, and array to manage Rover Control Center.
+13. Programming
+Languages(/app/ProgrammingLanguages/ProgrammingLanguages/Program.cs &
+Language.cs): In this project lists and LINQ are used to search a database for answers.